TheLogicMaster/lm8/docs/PLUGIN.md

 The generated run configuration passes parameters directly to the assembler script for program assembly and execution.
 See [Assembly](ASSEMBLER.md) to view all of the available options.
 This allows customizing the run configurations to allow for directly deploying to the FPGA.

+## Development
+### Updating Generated Files
+- Update the Parser by selecting `Generate Parser Code` in the context menu for `Assembly.bnf`
+- Update the Lexer by selecting `Run JFlex Generator` in the context menu for `Assembly.flex`

+### Testing
+- The gradle `runIde` task will spin up an IntelliJ instance with the plugin loaded